vanviegen/aberdeen/README.md

 - Pressing one of the buttons, or pressing enter will transition from 'editing state' to 'viewing state', saving the new label text unless cancel was pressed.
 - In 'viewing state', the label is shown as non-editable.
 There's an 'Edit' link, that will transition the item to 'editing state'.
 Clicking anywhere else will toggle the done status.
 - The list of items is sorted alphabetically by label.
 Items move when 'save' changes their label.
-- Items that are created, moved or deleted are grown and shrink as appropriate.
+- Items that are created, moved or deleted grow and shrink as appropriate.

 Pfew.. now let's look at the code: